 Rain & Flood

-For the first few days, I rode in the rain most of the time and I also had to go through the flood at some sections of Terengganu & Kelantan.
-The worse one was at Rantau Panjang as Sungai Golok (Golok River) has overflowed and sunk the town.
+For the first few days, I rode in the rain most of the time and I also had to go through the flood in some sections of Terengganu & Kelantan.
+The worse one was at Rantau Panjang as Sungai Golok (Golok River) overflowed and sunk the town.

 The Panic